cmsamaaa/Dental-Health-Record-Management-System/README.md

 to install Node.js and npm.
 You may read more about it [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-### 2. Process Environment Variables `.env`
+### 2. Process Environment Variables

-Before running the app and unit test, you may configure the following optional process environment variable(s).
+Before running the app and unit test, you must configure the required process environment variable(s).

 ```
 URI_IGNORE_PORT=0